 Air quality in the greater Houston area has improved significantly and continues to get better.

-Even with the greater Houston area's growth in population, transportation and manufacturing, we have far fewer days when ozone levels exceed federal standards.

-Ozone Levels and Population1

-There are two federal standards2 by which ozone is measured in the greater Houston area.
-In 2017, the greater Houston ozone nonattainment area continued to meet the former EPA 1-hour standard for ozone and is progressing toward attaining the 8-hour standard.
+Even with the greater Houston area's growth in population, transportation and manufacturing, we had fewer days in 2020, when ozone levels exceeded federal standards, than we had earlier in the decade.
+Ozone Levels and Population1 There are two federal standards2 by which ozone is measured in the greater Houston area.
+In 2020, the greater Houston ozone nonattainment area continued to meet the former EPA 1-hour standard for ozone and is progressing toward attaining the 8-hour standard.